Can You Have Two FHA Loans at One Time?

 FHA-Insured Mortgages and Joint Property Ownership Vacations

+In cases where joint property ownership leads to vacating the principal residence, borrowers may qualify for a second FHA-insured mortgage.
 This applies to instances where the borrower leaves the shared property with no plans of returning and allows an existing co-borrower to occupy the residence.

 Divorces are a common situation for this exemption, enabling one spouse to purchase a new home while relinquishing joint ownership of the previous property.